skysqlinc/terraform-provider-skysql-beta/docs/index.md

 ---
 page_title: "Provider: MariaDB SkySQL Terraform Provider"
 description: |-
-The MariaDB SkySQL Terraform Provider allows database services in MariaDB SkySQL to be managed using Terraform.---
+The MariaDB SkySQL Terraform Provider allows database services in MariaDB SkySQL to be managed using Terraform.
+---

 # SKYSQL-BETA Provider

 The current implementation is in Technical preview and will become available in the Terraform registry in the near future.
 It allows configuring any SkySQL DB topology using the Terraform's declarative language.

 * It automatically provisions new SkySQL services or updates existing ones when the Terraform configuration is applied